chris-armstrong/dynaglue/README.md

 ## Prerequisite Knowledge

-This library assumes you have a good understanding of DynamoDB partition and sort keys, primary and secondary indexes, and assumes you understand how single-table designs work in theory.
+This library assumes you have a good understanding of DynamoDB basics and some understanding of single-table modelling.

-If you're unsure what any of this means, first learn how to build applications using DynamoDB:
+If you need to get started, these are some good resources:

 * [DynamoDB Guide](https://www.dynamodbguide.com/)
 * [Getting Started with DynamoDB - AWS Documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStartedDynamoDB.html)

-more advanced DynamoDB modelling:
+more advanced DynamoDB modelling, including single-table design:

 * [The DynamoDB Book](https://www.dynamodbbook.com/) **HIGHLY RECOMMENDED**
 * [Advanced Design Patterns for DynamoDB - AWS ReInvent 2018 - Rick Houlihan](https://www.youtube.com/watch?v=HaEPXoXVf2k)